Quantum logic gate: Parallel gates

 The tensor product (or Kronecker product) of two quantum gates is the gate that is equal to the two gates in parallel.

 If we, as in the picture, combine the Pauli-Y gate with the Pauli-X gate in parallel, then this can be written as:

 Both the Pauli-X and the Pauli-Y gate act on a single qubit.
 The resulting gate $C$ act on two qubits.

 Sometimes the tensor product symbol is omitted, and indexes are used for the operators instead.

 Hadamard transform

 The gate $H_2 = H \otimes H$ is the Hadamard gate ($H$) applied in parallel on 2 qubits.
 It can be written as:

-This "two-qubit parallel Hadamard gate" will when applied to, for example, the two-qubit zero-vector ($|00\rangle$), create a quantum state that have equal probability of being observed in any of its four possible outcomes; $|00\rangle$, $|01\rangle$, $|10\rangle$, and $|11\rangle$.
+This "two-qubit parallel Hadamard gate" will, when applied to, for example, the two-qubit zero-vector ($|00\rangle$), create a quantum state that has equal probability of being observed in any of its four possible outcomes; $|00\rangle$, $|01\rangle$, $|10\rangle$, and $|11\rangle$.
 We can write this operation as:

 Here the amplitude for each measurable state is 1/2.
 The probability to observe any state is the square of the absolute value of the measurable states amplitude, which in the above example means that there is one in four that we observe any one of the individual four cases.
 See measurement for details.